 - Engage at many levels within the organization.

-- Exercise for improvement, not for testing.
+- Exercise for improvement rather than focusing on testing.

 - Learn the business.